Active in Scottsdale, Ariz.; Oroville, Calif.

-Collection Summary: An interview of Phillips Sanderson conducted, 1965 Apr.
-1 by Sylvia Loomis for the Archives of American Art, at the artist's home, in Scottsdale, Ariz.
+Collection Summary: An interview of Phillips Sanderson conducted, 1965 April 1, by Sylvia Loomis, for the Archives of American Art, at the artist's home, in Scottsdale, Ariz.

 Conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.

 - A transcript of this interview appears below.

 - The transcript of this interview is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Phillips Sanderson, 1965 April 1, Archives of American Art, Smithsonian Institution